segersniels/terraform-plan-checker/README.md

 Troubleshooting a forced resource isn't always easy and can often be something very small...
 Also `TF_LOG=DEBUG` is chaotic and sucks to read.

 # Installation
-Clone the repo and: `npm install -g`
+Clone the repo and `npm install -g`

 # Usage
 Using the checker tool is as easy as typing `plancheck <tf-plan>`.